My very first gay crush was actor Richard Crenna.

 I'd had boy crushes for hotties like Scott Baio and Christopher Atkins, and swooned over them as much as my sister did.
 But always in secret.
 Then in 1987, reading a movie magazine, I had my first "serious" gay crush.

-In any case, I can truthfully say it's He-Man's fault that I'm gay! :) And I still think that movie poster picture of Dolph is totally hot!
+And I still think that poster of Dolph is totally hot!

 Inspired by the "Born This Way Blog" - BornThisWayBlog.com